freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 380.1

 It looks good.
 I think you are done that script for now.
-The next program will be "countdown timer".
+The next program will be countdown timer.
 Use the `touch` command to create a new file named `countdown.sh` in your `project` folder.

 #### HINTS